DNSCrypt/dnscrypt-proxy/.github/ISSUE_TEMPLATE/protocol.md

 ---
-name: "❓ Question"
+name: "🧚🏼‍♂️ Protocol"
-about: Questions about the DNSCrypt protocol (not dnscrypt-proxy)
+about: Questions about the DNSCrypt protocol (not dnscrypt-proxy) and its implementations
 title: ''
 labels: ''
 assignees: ''